emberjs/rfcs/text/0000-ember-new-lang.md

 ## Drawbacks

 * More flags means more combinations of ways to run `ember new` which can be hard to test for and is potentially unsustainable.
-* Users may be confused about whether they’re supposed to specify a human language or a programming language (i.e. `--language typescript`).
+* Users may be confused about whether they’re supposed to specify a human language or a programming language (i.e. `--lang typescript`).

 ## Alternatives